-The Table 2 first row and first column cell number is 507.
-This is the quarterly average number of NAICS code 722 (food services and drinking places) stable new hires of women ages 19-24 in Baltimore county from April 2012 through March 2013.
-The quarterly average number of stable new hires of women ages 25-34 for this same category (722) is 254.
+The Table 2 first row and first column cell number is 486.
+This is the quarterly average number of NAICS code 722 (food services and drinking places) stable new hires of women ages

+19-24 in Baltimore county from April 2013 through March 2014.
+The quarterly average number of stable new hires of women ages 25-34 for this same category (722) is 282.

-Figures 1 and 2 shows the change in average quarterly new hires of women ages 19-24 and 25-34 working in the top industries.
-The numbers in green represent the increases in the average number of quarterly new hires in these sectors year over year, while the numbers in red represent decreases.
-In general, the average of new hires has increased in these sectors from the previous year for women ages 19-24 and remained relatively consistent for women ages 25-34.
+Figures 1 and 2 shows the change in average quarterly new hires of women ages 19-24 and 25-34 working in the top industries in Baltimore County.
+The numbers in green represent the percentage increases in the average number of quarterly new hires in these sectors year over year, while the numbers in red represent decreases.
+In general, the average number of new hires has increased in almost all of these sectors since 2011 for women aged 19-34.